riceissa/issarice.com/wiki/having-a-personal-website.md

     Partial generation
     :   When the site grows, it becomes slow to generate the whole site each time.
-    Either caching results or using a makefile to determine dependencies is important, especially when writing pages (since I often like to view the output as I write so as to ensure there are no syntax errors in the markdown source^[Using a lint program could also be useful here.]).
+    Either caching results or using a makefile to determine dependencies is important, especially when writing pages (since I often like to view the output as I write so as to ensure there are no syntax errors in the markdown source^[Using a [lint](!w Lint (software)) could also be useful here.]).

+    A single layer of processing
+    :   There are static sites that use two layers of processing e.g. writing an m4 file that contains a "body" portion that is written in markdown.
+    This seems unnecessarily complicated and reasoning about two layers of character escapes is painful.